cedricbatailler/lemondeapi/README.md

 # Quickstart

-The easiest way to get the REST API to run is by running it from a docker container.
+The easiest way to get the REST API to run is by using a docker container.
 You will probably need Docker Desktop installed on your computer.

-The fist step will be to build the docker container.
+The first step will be to build the docker container.

 ```
 git clone https://github.com/cedricbatailler/lemondeapi.git